 Back to Top

-The Joint Astronomy Center is an establishment of the UK Science and Technology Facilities Council operated in partnership with Canada and the Netherlands.
-It provides services and support to enable astronomers to undertake international-class research using the James Clerk Maxwell Telescope (JCMT)and the United Kingdom Infrared Telescope (UKIRT).
-Below is a picture of the JAC facility in Hilo.
+The East Asian Observatory took over the Joint Astronomy Center in March 2015.
+It provides services and support to enable astronomers to undertake international-class research using the James Clerk Maxwell Telescope (JCMT).
+The United Kingdom Infrared Telescope (UKIRT), previously managed by JAC is now operated for the University of Hawaii by the University of Arizona.
+Below is a picture of the facility in Hilo.

-Live views of the JAC Telescopes on Mauna Kea
+Live views of the Telescopes on Mauna Kea

 SMITHSONIAN ASTROPHYSICAL OBSERVATORY